Improved Fine-Tuning by Better Leveraging Pre-Training Data: Introduction

-Given the large scale of pre-training data, the representations from the pre-trained model can capture semantic similarity~\citep{donahue2014decaf}.
+Given the large scale of pre-training data, the representations from the pre-trained model can capture semantic similarity~\cite{donahue2014decaf}.
 Based on this observation, we propose a novel selection algorithm to obtain a subset from pre-training data closest to the target data by solving an unbalanced optimal transport (UOT) problem.
 Interestingly, the proposed method performs consistently well on other scenarios, e.g., labels are overlapped, which reduces the effort of identifying overlapped pre-training classes.
-The main contributions of this work are summarized as follows. \begin{itemize} \item From the perspective of generalization analysis, this work explains the phenomenon that training from scratch has a similar final performance as fine-tuning the pre-trained model in some computer vision tasks, when the training iterations is large enough or the training data in the target domain is sufficient. \item We develop the generalization analysis when pre-training and target data are used in fine-tuning simultaneously, under some mild assumptions.
+The main contributions of this work are summarized as follows.
+From the perspective of generalization analysis, this work explains the phenomenon that training from scratch has a similar final performance as fine-tuning the pre-trained model in some computer vision tasks, when the training data in the target domain is sufficient. \begin{compactitem} \item From the perspective of generalization analysis, this work explains the phenomenon that training from scratch has a similar final performance as fine-tuning the pre-trained model in some computer vision tasks, when the training data in the target domain is sufficient. \item We develop the generalization analysis when pre-training and target data are used in fine-tuning simultaneously, under some mild assumptions.
 It demonstrates that the performance on target data will likely be improved when the pre-training data is similar to the target data. \item With the insight of generalization analysis, we propose to select a subset of pre-training data with better similarity to the target data to further boost the final performance.
 A novel UOT-based algorithm is developed to handle target data from different scenarios. \item The performance of the proposed fine-tuning process is evaluated on 8 benchmark data sets for image classification tasks.
-When a self-supervised pre-trained model is used, our method surpasses the conventional fine-tuning pipeline by a large margin of $2.93\%$ averaged over all tasks, verifying the effectiveness of reusing pre-training data. \end{itemize}
+When a self-supervised pre-trained model is used, our method surpasses the conventional fine-tuning pipeline by a large margin of $2.93\%$ averaged over all tasks, verifying the effectiveness of reusing pre-training data. \end{compactitem}